Get Funding & Stay in Control

 This one is a little more complicated and needs a bit of explanation.
 If the music streaming platform has a standard payout, music content posted on YouTube has two major ways of generating content, which pays out separate rates.

-- Content ID - as an artist, you can sign up for content monetization by setting up Content ID, which is essentially the primary tool of making money from your music on the platform.
+• Content ID - as an artist, you can sign up for content monetization by setting up Content ID, which is essentially the primary tool of making money from your music on the platform.
 After signing up, YouTube can track all material posted with the music you created, enabling you to generate revenue from all user generated content on YouTube.
 By listening to your song and remembering it, YouTube can then search for all instances where your song has been used, then place ads on said content (if applicable) to generate revenue.
-Content ID payouts come in at $0.00087 per stream.
+Recent data suggest an average of US $0.00087 per view/monetised “stream” via Content ID for music.
+The total payout for Content ID is large: for example, YouTube reported Content ID payouts crossed US $12 billion in December 2024 (across all content, not just music) for rights-holders.

-- Another way of generating revenue, and a more monetarily efficient one to boot, is uploading content through a verified artist account.
-Music payouts on the musician’s official channel provide a higher payout, coming in at $0.00164 per stream.
+• Another way of generating revenue, and a more monetarily efficient one to boot, is uploading content through a verified artist account.
+Music payouts on the musician’s official channel provide a higher payout, coming in at $0.00164 per stream, per LabelGrid data, although more recent sources place this number at $0.005 to US $0.007 per stream.

 How does it work?